 How the editorial team works at Techday: Our tips for you

-The Techday editorial team is incredibly busy, as we run 13 tech news websites across Europe, Africa, Asia, Australia and New Zealand.
+The Techday editorial team is incredibly busy, as we run 16 tech news websites across Europe, Africa, Asia, North America, Australia and New Zealand.

 Hundreds of press releases and news leads come through our systems every day, which means our editorial team is snowed under at the best of times.
 By preparing your press releases in a particular way, you’ll not only make our lives easier, but improve your chances of being published.